balajirajmohan/servian-demo/README (1).md

 ```

-# How do I deplpy my Application in EKS?
+# How do I deploy my Application in EKS?
-  Lets Deploy secrets and CSI Dependancies first.
+  Lets Deploy secrets and CSI Dependencies first.

   ```
   kubectl apply -f kube-manifests/secrets/.